Note: Click on images to see enlarged photos, captions, and photo attributions.

 This native ground cover spreads to carpet the floor of mixed deciduous forests from eastern Canada to Florida and is common throughout the Mid-Atlantic.
 Its umbrella-like leaves may hide showy but sparse white flowers that emerge from two-leaved plants in early spring.
 Its fully ripened fruit,* the mayapple, can be used for preserves and jellies.

 *Consult expert guide before using/eating mayapple.
 Fruit should be fully ripe–yellow, soft, wrinkly, and odorous.
-Do not eat the seeds.
+Do not eat the seeds or skin.
 Do not overeat.